ram1123/FNAL-Beam-Test-Scripts/README.md

 You may need to modify the path of input root files.
 Also, there are two variables named **EfficiencyType** and **TrkOnly**.
 Need to choose the values of this variable in code.
 Description of these variables given in code itself.

 ### Step 2: Alignment part
+Few things to keep in mind:
+1. s

 	./RunAiwuSoftware.sh <Initial Run Number>  <Final Run Number> No 1		# Will create text file with tracker info only ./RunAiwuSoftware.sh <Initial Run Number>  <Final Run Number> LC1 1		# Will create text file with tracker & one GE11 ./RunAiwuSoftware.sh <Initial Run Number>  <Final Run Number> LC1 0		# Run the alignment code